-Average lifetime value per client – This could be calculated in one of two ways, if you’re providing a service, then average profit per client per year multiplied by average client lifetime in years.
-Or for an a transactional relationship average profit per order multiplied by average number of orders per client over their lifetime.
+Average lifetime value per client – This could be calculated in one of two ways if you’re providing a service, then average profit per client per year multiplied by average client lifetime in years.
+Or for a transactional relationship average profit per order is multiplied by the average number of orders per client over their lifetime.

 (Number of new clients acquired x Average lifetime value per client)